-An illustrated biography of the life of Edith Renfrow Smith is now available for purchase.
-At age 109, she is an inspiration to many.
+An illustrated biography of the life of Edith Renfrow Smith is now available for purchase from the Pioneer Bookstore (first edition, higher print quality) and from major retailers like Amazon (print on demand edition).
+Remarkable at age 111 as of July 14, 2025, she is an inspiration to many.
 She was born in Grinnell, Iowa, in 1914 to one of the few Black families in the area.
 Her grandparents were born into slavery.
 Her grandfather escaped via the Underground Railroad, traveling through Grinnell with John Brown in 1859.
 Her mother’s passion for education inspired all six of the Renfrow children to go to college.
 In 1937, Edith Renfrow became the first Black woman to graduate from Grinnell College.
-In September 2024, the college will name their newest building Renfrow Hall in her honor.
+In September 2024, the college named their newest building Renfrow Hall in her honor.
+She was 110 years old at the time of the building dedication.
+She flew from Chicago to Grinnell in a private jet, was greeted by the community with a parade, and participated in the weekend of celebration in her honor.

-This website documents the process of writing the book, including the ways that Mrs. Renfrow Smith and her daughter, Alice Smith, have been involved every step of they way.
+This website documents the process of writing the book which was published in January 2024.
+It includes the ways that Mrs. Renfrow Smith and her daughter, Alice Smith, were involved every step of they way.
 You can order your copy from the Pioneer Bookstore in Grinnell.

 Read about me and why I did this on the About the Author page.